arunadeogire/Aruna_DS_ML/Pandas/Pandas Profiling/Readme.md

+This code gives example of Pandas Profiling.
-The data sourse is Salaries.csv for this code.
+The data file is Salaries.csv to run the code.